$125B

 Why use a Caribbean nearshore call center over Philippines or India?

-Three reasons: native English with neutral accents, Eastern Time overlap with US business hours, and under 15 percent annual attrition versus 30-40 percent in Philippines markets.
+Three reasons: native English with neutral accents, Eastern Time overlap with US business hours, and attrition below the QATC 30 to 45 percent global call center average on mature Caribbean nearshore versus the ContactBabel 45 to 60 percent offshore voice band that Philippine night-shift typically falls in.
 The per-hour rate is higher than offshore.
 The total cost of ownership is usually lower.

 Caribbean nearshore and Philippines offshore are the two dominant English-language voice outsourcing markets globally.
 They serve different problems.